LizMarlowe-byte/docs-as-code-portfolio-hugo/content/user-guides/Docmost-User-Guide.md

-# Docmost User Guide

-!!! abstract ""
+---
+title: "Docmost User Guide"
-    This guide introduces _Docmost_, a collaborative wiki platform for teams and organizations.
-It walks you through common tasks, logical workflows, and essential features to help you create, collaborate, and manage content with confidence.
+summary: "This guide introduces Docmost, a collaborative wiki platform for teams and organizations.
+It walks you through common tasks, logical workflows, and essential features to help you create, collaborate, and manage content with confidence."
+draft: false
 ---

 ## 🧭 Introduction to Docmost